vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **API** :
 [`Logic.java`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/logic/Logic.java)

+Role of the `Logic` component:
-1. `Logic` uses the `WorkBankParser` class to parse the user command.
+-  Uses the `WorkBankParser` class to parse the user command.
-1. This results in a `Command` object which is passed to `LogicManager`.
+-  Creates a `Command` object which is passed to `LogicManager`.
-   1. The `Command` is first checked by `PhaseManager` whether it can be executed in the current `Phase`.
-   1. If yes, execute the `Command`; otherwise, throw `PhaseIncorrectException`.
-1. The command execution can affect the `Model` (e.g. adding a deck).
+-  Executing the command can affect the `Model` (e.g. adding a deck).
-1. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
+-  Returns the result of the command execution as a `CommandResult` object which is passed back to the `Ui`.
-1. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.
+-  In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.